Using A Website for Vlogging Success

 The ultimate goal of any vlogger on YouTube is having subscribers.
 And lots of them.

 Want even more?
 Set up your website.
 This gives you another avenue to bring in those extra YouTube subscribers/viewers and promote your YouTube channel.
+You can also add YouTube QR codes to offline marketing material.

 Remember that your subscribers are more than just individuals who happen to watch your videos once.
 They are people who are so amped up about your content that they want to see more.
 And they’ll expect that you’ll give them something just as great again and again.
 Like every form of content marketing, your videos need to give your subscribers something of value, whether that’s informative, educational, or entertaining.